XBraid/xbraid/examples/README.md

 4. drive-05 implements the 2D heat equation on a regular grid, but it uses spatial coarsening.
-This allows you to use explicit time stepping on each Warp level, regardless of time step size.
+This allows you to use explicit time stepping on each Braid level, regardless of time step size.
 It assumes [hypre](https://computation-rnd.llnl.gov/linear_solvers/software.php) is installed just like drive-02.